ksytwu100/employee-tracker/README.md

 ## Usage

 This application is very useful for any business and institution.
 The application asks the user "What would you like to do?" and provides a list of the answers for the responsive user to select and/or write in the answer that generates and displays the requested Table and material.
 All the data are organized and stored in the PostgreSQL database.
-This project does not have front end.
 To run the project, please follow the instructions under Test.

 ##  A walkthrough video link: https://drive.google.com/file/d/13GWSsax4uUmLahO5vdfdWzAq-1L-ZSV6/view?usp=drive_link

 ## Installation

 PostgresSQL

-render

 npm i